Dennis Flower Planting Services

 Seasonal Planting Calendar & Weather Coordination for Dennis’s New England Climate

-Dennis’s climate requires careful timing for planting.
-Spring (April–May) is the primary window, once soil is workable and not waterlogged; monitor late frosts via the National Weather Service Boston/Norton or Albany.
-Fall (September–early October) is ideal for perennial establishment, but avoid planting less than six weeks before the first hard freeze.
-Summer planting (mid-July–August) is discouraged except for container plants with intensive watering.
-Be mindful of Nor’easters and freeze-thaw cycles, which can impact both new and established gardens.
+The primary planting window in Dennis is spring (April–May), when soils are workable but not waterlogged.
+Monitor for late frosts using the National Weather Service Boston/Norton or Albany forecasts.
+Fall planting (September–early October) is ideal for perennials, allowing root establishment before winter; avoid planting less than six weeks before the expected hard freeze.
+Summer planting is discouraged except for container-grown plants, which require intensive watering.
+Be mindful of Nor’easters and freeze-thaw cycles, which can impact plant survival and soil structure in coastal Massachusetts.

 Water Management Guidelines & Irrigation Coordination with Dennis Water Department